The Lois Lenski Covey Foundation

 We review literacy grant requests in two cycles annually: new requests in the spring, and renewal requests in the fall.
 Please note the following deadlines:

-February 15 - Letters of Intent from potential new grantees
+February 1 - Letters of Intent

 Potential applicants should contact the following Foundation trustee via email in the areas listed: